Josesx506/Odin_Project_FS/07_Node/16_blog_api/backend/Readme.md

 4. For the `basic` blog, I didn't include any keys/roles in my json responses.
 Checking the authorId against the owner id is sufficient to restrict user permissions.
 I still haven't figured out how to implement it for the admin panel

+5. For sign in, I created 2 separate middlewares that both use passport-local for authorization.
+The basic one allows any registered user to sign in without a role check.
+The content management site middleware checks that they have the admin or author roles or it throws a 403 Forbidden error because the users exist but they don't have necessary permissions.
+Even if they do manage to login, the `cms` routes would prevent them from being able to view anything.
+There's a separate middleware that `generatesJWTs` which is used for authentication moving forward.
+The same middleware is used for both sign in routes and includes the users ID and role in the JWT.

+6. For sign up, The same signup link is used by both parties.
+Basic users are defaulted to the user role, while content management users are defaulted to the author role.
+To create a user send a post request to `/v1/auth/signup`.
+If there's no role key in the request body you're defaulted to a user role, if you include a role like author or admin, you're defaulted to your specified role.
+All roles use uppercase and are represented as enums with prisma and postgres.

 ### Todo
 - [ ] Update CORS whitelisted links in `config/options.js` post deployment.
 - [ ] Create an authors view that shows the posts that they've written (low priority).